cdavidmaxey/cdavidmaxey.github.io/_posts/2017-07-28-Special-Education-Rights-Requesting-eligibility-evaluation.md

 		<tr>
 			<td class="left">
                 <div><a rel="nofollow noreferrer" target="_blank" href="https://secure.sos.state.or.us/oard/view.action?ruleNumber=581-015-2130">Autism Spectrum Disorder</a></div>
-                <div>developmental disability meeting all of the following criteria:
+                <div>developmental disability meeting all the following criteria:
                     <ol>
-                        <li>persistent deficits in social communication and social interaction across multiple contexts, as evidenced by the all of the following, currently or by history (examples are illustrative, not exhaustive):</li>
+                        <li>persistent deficits in social communication and social interaction across multiple contexts, as evidenced by all the following, currently or by history (examples are illustrative, not exhaustive):</li>
                         <ul>
                             <li>deficits in social-emotional reciprocity, ranging, for example, from abnormal social approach and failure of normal back-and-forth conversation; to reduced sharing of interests, emotions, or affect; to failure to initiate or respond to social interactions</li>
                             <li>deficits in nonverbal communicative behaviors used for social interaction, ranging, for example, from poorly integrated verbal and nonverbal communication; to abnormalities in eye contact and body language or deficits in understanding and use of gestures; to a total lack of facial expressions and nonverbal communication</li>